Last modified July 7, 2025

 is truly necessary, or if a more minimal role can be bound instead.
 Read the platform access management documentation to know more.

-Verifying if you Have Access
+Verifying if you have access

 If you aren’t sure if your (or another) user is allowed to do a certain action, you can verify that with the kubectl auth can-i